felipefialho/coding-style/README.md

 }
 ```

-Use lowercase and shorthand hex values and avoid specifying units is zero-values.
+Use lowercase, shorthand hex values and avoid specifying units is zero-values.

 ```css
 /* Good */